elliothsmith/mturkutils/tutorials/readme.md

 ## Setup

-Before you begin launching any task, make sure you have contacted the lab manager and have taken the appropriate [Collaborative Institutional Training Initiative](http://couhes.mit.edu/training-research-involving-human-subjects) (CITI) courses.
+1. **Training for human subjects:** Before you begin launching any task, make sure you have contacted the lab manager and have taken the appropriate [Collaborative Institutional Training Initiative](http://couhes.mit.edu/training-research-involving-human-subjects) (CITI) courses.

-You will also need credentials separately for Amazon S3 and MTurk.
+2. **Amazon Credentials:** You will also need credentials separately for Amazon S3 and MTurk.
 Someone from the lab will help you get those credentials.
 Once you get them go to the home folder of [mh17](http://mindhive.mit.edu/intro) (simply `ssh username@mh17.mit.edu`) and create a file named '.boto' The contents of the file should look like:

     [Credentials]
     aws_access_key_id=AKEYOUWILLGET